cuducos/alchemydumps/README.rst

 First install the package: ``$ pip install Flask-AlchemyDumps``

-Then configure it in your Flask application:
+Then pass your Flask application and SQLALchemy database to it:

 ::